2020 National NFP Sector Conference Speakers

 Mark Simiona, CEO/Founder Cast Consulting

 Mark Simiona is the CEO and founder of Cast Consulting, a startup in the critical thinking space, looking at working across the many sectors around health and wellbeing for all, through working in the spaces where people live, learn, work, play and pray in an effort to improve access and choice.
 Mark believes that CAST consulting has the potential to facilitate the collaborative transformative change required to improve outcomes.
-Mark currently is the lead for the Thriving Otara movement which is a ground up community led and driven movement, and he is passionate about tackling inequality and established CAST Consulting to focus on developing scalable innovative collaborative solutions by helping others to look at what they can do differently, to get a better result.
+Mark has led ground up community led and driven initiatives, and he is passionate about tackling inequality and established CAST Consulting to focus on developing scalable innovative collaborative solutions by helping others to look at what they can do differently, to get a better result.
 He feels strongly about good governance in solving complex problems, and sits on a number of governance boards that involve commercial, not-for-profit, central and local government organisations.

-Mark will present the keynote on System Collaboration - Hapori Whānui with a brief on Thriving Otara - Our Community Our Responsibility - the challenge of doing it together.
+Mark will present the casestudy on System Collaboration - Hapori Whānui - the challenge of doing it together.

 Aly McNicoll, Director NZ Coaching & Mentoring Centre